-Applications for the main Panorama DTP studentship competition (for October 2020 entry) are now open.
-The deadline for applications is Monday 6th January 2020, interviews will take place at the University of Leeds during the week of 24th February 2020.
+Applications for the main Panorama DTP studentship competition (for October 2020 entry) are now closed.
+Applications for October 2021 will open in September 2020.

 Eligibility and funding

 Unless stated otherwise, we offer fully funded 3.5 year studentships (stipend + fees) to both UK and EU applicants at the standard UKRI rate.

 We are unable to offer studentships to non-EU international candidates.

 Contact the lead supervisor of your chosen project to register your interest, and to ensure that he/she will be able to effectively support your application.
 In many cases potential supervisors may be able to arrange initial visits to Leeds, York or Hull to discuss the work.
 Please note that you can only apply for 1 project within the DTP.

 An On-Line Study Application (OLA) should be submitted to Leeds via University Application for Research Degree Study.
 In the ‘Planned Course of Study’ section, the programme code that should be selected is ‘NERC PANORAMA DTP’; it is important that you select that programme of study.
 In the ‘Research Area/Title’ section the OLA you should simply input the full title of the project that you wish to be considered for and the supervisors’ names.
 Your application cannot receive consideration until you provide all supporting documents, as follows: